siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-biohacking-and-cybersecurity-protecting-human-computer-interfaces.md

-In this blog post, we will explore the emerging field of biohacking, the growing use of human-computer interfaces, and the cybersecurity challenges these technologies face.
+In this article, we will explore the emerging field of biohacking, the growing use of human-computer interfaces, and the cybersecurity challenges these technologies face.
 As the line between biology and technology continues to blur, securing human-computer interfaces from cyber threats is critical to ensuring the safety and privacy of individuals.
 What is Biohacking?